elian1203/ezAuctions/README.md

 Elian, Silverwolfg11

 ## Building
-Clone the project from github, then run `mvn clean package` in your terminal at the project directory to build the project.
+Clone the project from GitHub, then run `mvn clean package` in your terminal at the project directory to build the project.

 ## API
 To depend on this plugin in your own project, add the following to your maven / gradle project.